Piszmog/go-htmx-template/README.md

     └── version.go
 ```

+### Agents

+At the root of the project is the file `Agents.md`.
+It is designed to help agents better understand the project and help you in your development.

 ### Components

 This is where `templ` files live.
 Anything you want to render to the user goes here.
 Note, all